wongnai/wongnai-corpus/.ipynb_checkpoints/README-checkpoint.md

 ### 2.2 Usage
 The dataset is originally used for a Review Rating Prediction task.
-You can find an example of how to import the data from [this](https://colab.research.google.com/drive/1iOweEcd78oLdMAvAWOE6fNLp94aGv7th#scrollTo=8dihf3f3COtm) by Khun Korakot Chaovavanich.
+You can find an example of how to import the data from [this](https://colab.research.google.com/drive/1iOweEcd78oLdMAvAWOE6fNLp94aGv7th#scrollTo=8dihf3f3COtm).
+(by Khun Korakot Chaovavanich)

-In addtion, it is also used for creating a [Text Classification Benchmark](https://github.com/kobkrit/nlp_thai_resources/blob/master/README.md). which was described in detail in [this](https://colab.research.google.com/drive/1cnJ6O3b1jwaHwvsMWW3oQw7f8X2Ka7Sp#scrollTo=jNTJ5rl6eKLB) by Khun Charin Polpanumas.
+In addtion, it is also used for creating a [Text Classification Benchmark](https://github.com/kobkrit/nlp_thai_resources/blob/master/README.md). which was well described in [this](https://colab.research.google.com/drive/1cnJ6O3b1jwaHwvsMWW3oQw7f8X2Ka7Sp#scrollTo=jNTJ5rl6eKLB).
+(by Khun Charin Polpanumas)